Norwell (calf) is absent from the Jaguars' final injury report ahead of Sunday's London game against the Texans.

 Norwell did not play in Thursday's preseason game against the Saints after experiencing calf tightness during pre-game warmups, John Reid of The Florida Times-Union reports.

-The Jaguars indicated it was a precautionary move, as it makes sense for the team to play it safe a month before the start of the regular season.
-Hopefully Norwell can return to practice this week and be available for next Saturday's preseason matchup at Minnesota.
+The Jaguars indicated it was a precautionary move, and it makes sense for the team to play it safe a month before the start of the regular season.
+Hopefully, Norwell can return to practice this week and be available for next Saturday's preseason matchup at Minnesota.